wehlutyk/thesis/content/1-introduction-2-evolution.md

 #### Parisian {#sec:intro-review-parisian}

-In the mid-nineties Dan Sperber formalised a second influential approach to the question of cultural stability and change: in a series of innovative articles gathered in @sperber_explaining_1996, the author puts forward a research programme called *Epidemiology of Representations* (better known today as *Cultural Attraction Theory*, hereafter noted CAT), and seeks to provide the cognitive and social sciences with a common framework with which to address interdisciplinary matters such as cultural evolution.
+In the mid-nineties Dan Sperber formalised a second influential approach to the question of cultural stability and change: in a series of innovative articles gathered in @sperber_explaining_1996, the author puts forward a research programme called *Epidemiology of Representations* (better known today as *Cultural Attraction Theory*, i.e. CAT), and seeks to provide the cognitive and social sciences with a common framework with which to address interdisciplinary matters such as cultural evolution.
 One of the guiding questions of Sperber's work is the following: how can we explain the relative stability of cultures through time despite the fact that most interactions between human beings seem to be transmitting very little (if anything at all) about a community's culture?
 In developing an answer, Sperber commits himself to presenting a coherent ontology to define culture and identify exactly what is transmitted in human interactions, while at the same time connecting with the many ontologies he identifies in anthropology.